JustZakary/lat-long-extractor/README.md

 # lat-long-extractor

-lat-long-extractor is a script that goes through a JSON file ("source.json" array) and extracts the street address, postal code, city, etc from the array and resaves the list as a JSON file "output.json" with LAT and LONG included.
+lat-long-extractor is a script that goes through a JSON file ("source.json" array) and extracts the street address, postal code, city, etc from the array and re-saves the list as a JSON file "output.json" with LAT and LONG included.

 ## Getting Started